HL7/fhir-saner/input/pagecontent/definitions.md

 Ventilator
 : A regulated medical device capable of providing ventilation support.
-Use of a ventilator requires intubation with an endotraceal tube to provide ventilation support, and is considered to be an "invasive procedure", usually requiring the kind of monitoring performed in an intensive care unit.
+Use of a ventilator requires intubation with an endotracheal tube to provide ventilation support, and is considered to be an "invasive procedure", usually requiring the kind of monitoring performed in an intensive care unit.